Yul Servo

 John Marvin "Yul Servo" Cruz Nieto (Note: Servo is known as Yul Servo Nieto during his political career.
-He still uses the name Yul Servo for his acting career.) (born February 22, 1977) is a Filipino actor, visual artist and politician who has served as the 34th Vice Mayor of Manila from 2022 to 2025.
+He still uses the name Yul Servo for his acting career.) (born February 22, 1977) is a Filipino actor and politician who has served as the 34th Vice Mayor of Manila from 2022 to 2025.

 Early life and education

 Nieto, nicknamed "Jon-Jon" as a child, was born in Calumpit, Bulacan, and was raised in Binondo, Manila.
 Nieto's father, Glenn Martin Romano Nieto (born 1952), is an architect by profession who used to own a tailoring shop and served as a city councilor from 1988 to 1995.
 His mother was Zenaida Cruz Nieto (1948–2024).
 The second of eight children in a Manila middle-class family, Nieto studied and graduated from the Philippine College of Criminology to become a policeman but was pushed into acting by his maternal uncle.

 Entertainment career

 Servo entered show business in 2001.
 His stage name Yul Servo was chosen by director Maryo J. de los Reyes in homage to Russian actor Yul Brynner and Servo being the name of the head waiter in the restaurant de los Reyes frequented.
 He initially wanted his stage name as Ador Papa, after a famous swimmer, but agreed to the stage name given by the director.
 Servo started his career as a theater actor.
 Servo's notable films include Batang West Side (2001), Laman (2002), Naglalayag (2004), Torotot, and Brutus (2008).
 Several of Servo's notable acting accolades include winning the Best Actor award for Naglalayag at the 2004 Brussels Independent Film Festival, an international award-giving body based in Belgium.

-After he lost in 2025 Manila local elections, he returned in show business in the GMA prime afternoon My Father's Wife.
+Following his loss in the 2025 Manila local elections, which ended his 18-year political stint in the city, he returned to show business through GMA Network's TV series My Father's Wife.